8 Good Foods to Reduce Stomach Ulcers

-- ½ cup of potato juice.
+- ½ c. of raw potato juice.
 This juice should come from a potato that’s been well washed, peeled, and that doesn’t have any sprouts.
+(100 ml.)

-A great homemade juice you can drink is carrot apple juice.
-You can drink this half an hour before meals as a preventative measure for heartburn.
+A homemade carrot apple juice is a great combination you can drink half an hour before meals as a preventative measure for heartburn.

-Apples are one of the most common fruits.
-However, they’re also one of the healthiest ones that exists.
+Apples are one of the most common fruits and also one of the richest when it comes to health properties.

-This fruit acts as a natural digestive regulator.
-It’s perfect for managing problems like ulcers, gastritis, heartburn, pain, constipation, and diarrhea.
+This fruit is a natural digestive regulator and thus, perfect for managing problems like ulcers, gastritis, heartburn, pain, constipation, and diarrhea.
 At least according to as explained in this study from the University of Reading in the UK.

-Apples are very good for preventing and curing gastric ulcers.
-They do this thanks to their fiber, beta-carotene, and vitamin C content.
-These nutrients make it easier to heal the tissues in your digestive system.
+Apples are great for preventing and healing gastric ulcers thanks to their content of fiber, beta-carotene, and vitamin C. These nutrients promote the healing of the tissues in your digestive system.

 7. Aloe vera

 Aloe vera is a plant that stands out due to its fantastic healing ability.
 Also, it’s an antioxidant, antibacterial, and anti-inflammatory remedy, according to this study by the College and Research Institute in India.
-Aloe vera is very effective for different reasons.
-These include:
+Aloe vera is an effective treatment for stomach ulcers for various reasons: